Hannibal: Military history

 Hannibal excelled as a tactician.
 No battle in history is a finer sample of tactics than Cannae.
 But he was yet greater in logistics and strategy.
 No captain ever marched to and fro among so many armies of troops superior to his own numbers and material as fearlessly and skilfully as he.
 No man ever held his own so long or so ably against such odds.
 Constantly overmatched by better soldiers, led by generals always respectable, often of great ability, he yet defied all their efforts to drive him from Italy, for half a generation.
 Excepting in the case of Alexander, and some few isolated instances, all wars up to the Second Punic War, had been decided largely, if not entirely, by battle-tactics.
 Strategic ability had been comprehended only on a minor scale.
 Armies had marched towards each other, had fought in parallel order, and the conqueror had imposed terms on his opponent.
 Any variation from this rule consisted in ambuscades or other stratagems.
 That war could be waged by avoiding in lieu of seeking battle; that the results of a victory could be earned by attacks upon the enemy's communications, by flank-manoeuvres, by seizing positions from which safely to threaten him in case he moved, and by other devices of strategy, was not understood...
 [However,] for the first time in the history of war, we see two contending generals avoiding each other, occupying impregnable camps on heights, marching about each other's flanks to seize cities or supplies in their rear, harassing each other with small-war, and rarely venturing on a battle which might prove a fatal disaster—all with a well-conceived purpose of placing his opponent at a strategic disadvantage...
 That it did so was due to the teaching of Hannibal.

 In modern Tunisia

 Due to his origin and connection with the territory belonging to modern-day Tunisia, he is widely revered as a national hero in the country.
-Hannibal's profile appears on the Tunisian five-dinar bill issued on 8 November 1993, as well as on a bill put into circulation on 20 March 2013.
+Hannibal's likeness is depicted on the Tunisian five-dinar bill issued on 8 November 1993, as well as on a bill put into circulation on 20 March 2013.
 His name appears in the name of a private television channel, Hannibal TV.
 A street in Carthage, located near the Punic ports, bears his name; as does as a station on the TGM railway line: "Carthage Hannibal".
 Plans envisage a mausoleum and a 17 m high colossus of Hannibal on the Byrsa, the highest point of Carthage overlooking Tunis.